With chunks of vegetables and thinly sliced steak, this Steak Soup is a quick and satisfying healthy soup!

 - Soup ladle

-More quick and healthy fall soup recipes you might like:
+More healthy fall soup & chili recipes to check out:

 - Pumpkin Sausage Soup